vicsz/spring-cloud-lab/readme.md

 A number of seperate Java projects will be created.

-To faciliate testing it is a good idea to keep a seperate console and IDE window open for each.
+To faciliate testing it is a good idea to keep a seperate console and IDE window open for each Java project.

 ## 1 - Create the Random Number Service
-### 1.1 - Generate the Spring Boot Template from https://start.spring.io
+### 1.1 - Generate a Spring Boot Template from https://start.spring.io
 Stick to the default settings, however update:
 - artifact name to random-number-service
 - for dependencies add Web, Actuator